E-cigarettes: a burning question for U.S. regulators

 The outcome is crucial for tobacco companies, which are banking on the devices to make up for a sharp decline in sales of regular cigarettes in the United States.
 Smoking among U.S. adults dropped to 18 percent in 2012 from 24.7 percent in 1997, according to the Centers for Disease Control and Prevention.

-Reynolds American Inc (RAI.N), which makes Camel cigarettes, began selling its Vuse vapor cigarettes in Colorado retail stores in July and plans on expanding nationwide by mid-2014.
+Reynolds American Inc, which makes Camel cigarettes, began selling its Vuse vapor cigarettes in Colorado retail stores in July and plans on expanding nationwide by mid-2014.

 Other companies have also dipped into the e-cigarette business, too.
-Last year Lorillard Inc LO.N, maker of Newport cigarettes, acquired the best-selling blu eCigs brand, while Altria Group Inc (MO.N), best known for the Marlboro brand, followed suit in August with the launch of MarkTen e-cigarettes.
+Last year Lorillard Inc, maker of Newport cigarettes, acquired the best-selling blu eCigs brand, while Altria Group Inc, best known for the Marlboro brand, followed suit in August with the launch of MarkTen e-cigarettes.

 "As society is transforming, so must the tobacco industry," said Reynolds spokesman Richard Smith.
 "It's just good business sense."